Smayke95/HRMS/README.md

 [Swagger](https://swagger.io/) is used for documenting and testing API endpoints.
 To open Swagger UI go to /swagger. </br>

+[RateLimiter](https://learn.microsoft.com/en-us/aspnet/core/performance/rate-limit?view=aspnetcore-8.0) is used to limit API calls to prevent abusive actions on service. </br>

 [Hangfire](https://www.hangfire.io/) is used as worker and handles _Recurring Jobs_ and _Fire-and-Forget Jobs_. </br>
 To open Hangfire Dashboard go to /hangfire.